ShichaoHan/AirTransportation/README.md

 ## Overview
 In this repository, my work on air transportation data analysis is included.
 Python is the primary programming language for all the data analysis conducted.
 Many aspects of the industry are examined, empowered by data analysis techniques.
-Topics include: **airport performance, airline fleet assignment, **
+Topics include: **airport performance, airline fleet assignment, and other topics.**

 ## Topic about Data Analysis Techniques
 (1) Exploratory Data Analysis (data cleaning, data visualization, etc.)